 The brides’ moms signed their commitment certificate, but because same-sex marriage isn’t yet legal in Australia, their celebrant has saved a place in her registry for them.

 Says Kate, “We realized at the wedding rehearsal we needed two songs because we had such a large bridal party to walk down the aisle.
 I chose ‘1000x’ because it was one of my favorites and the lyrics “I would do it again, oh a thousand times” describes how I was feeling.
 When Ashlee hears the song now, she gets emotional with the memory of the moment.”

-The brides opted out of a first dance because they didn’t want the attention, and preferred to have family and friends join them on the dance floor.
+The mail order brides opted out of a first dance because they didn’t want the attention, and preferred to have family and friends join them on the dance floor.

 Kate’s Favorite Moment: “We went into a field at sunset to take photos, and our photographer told us to lay down together so they could capture the stunning backdrop of the hills and the setting sun.
 Our photographers told us to kiss, and I think we may have had a few champagnes by then and were taken away in the moment.
 The photos are a little steamy.”

 Ashlee’s Favorite Moment: “Watching Kate walk down the aisle, and dancing all night on the deck.
 It was a warm, balmy night and we selected a feasting table and cocktail style wedding so our guests would be dancing all night.
 As the sun went down, the backdrop of the hills and wineries was so stunning that I felt euphoric.
 Everyone’s ears were ringing at breakfast the next day but guests still tell us it was the most fun wedding they have been to all year.”